jkibe/recipes/content/menus/march-2024/index.md

 Either way, they were pretty tasty.

 I tried to redeem myself at home by doing a batch of bao.
 I had some leftover chorizo, and so wound up using that to make the filling rather than something more traditional.
-I doped that with some scallions to keep it on-theme.
+I doctored that with some scallions to keep it on-theme.
 I'd definitely recommend it.
 While my bao pleating probably still isn't good enough to get me a job in a fine dining kitchen, I'm definitely further along the learning curve.

 ![Bao](bao.jpg)

 As planned, I gave the Ottolenghi tahini chicken schnitzel a try.
 It took a couple tries before I felt good tossing it together, to make sure I was putting the right pieces in the right places for the coating.
-I don't know it was the kind of life-changing experience I was hoping.
+I don't know if it was the kind of life-changing experience I was hoping.
 It's a good schnitzel with a nice twist through the tahini and sesame seeds.
-Next time, I'm probably going to omit or adjust the amount mustard in the dressing.
+Next time, I'm probably going to omit or adjust the amount of mustard in the dressing.
 For my money, it overpowers other components.
 I wanted a more tahini-forward sauce.

 ![Chicken schnitzel frying in oil](schnitzel-cooking.jpg)